Undergraduates Transferring College Credit

 You should allow a minimum of four weeks (study abroad students should allow six weeks) for transfer credit to post to your record.
 We will notify you at your Rice e-mail address when the transfer credit updates are complete.

-- What do I need to do if I intend to transfer my final semester, completing my graduation requirements at another school?
+- What do I need to do if I intend to transfer my final semester, completing my graduation requirements at another university?

 - I attended Rice as an undergraduate student.
 Can I convert some of those credits to graduate level credit?